 - 5.10 Many markets contain differentiated products, for example products that are differentiated by features such as brand, location or quality.
 Hence, there are no clear boundaries in defining the market, even within the same area at the same time.
 The market definition would vary depending on the facts of the case.
 This means that there may be no clear distinction between products that are "in" the market and those that lie outside it.
 Therefore, even if two products do not lie within the same market for the purposes of one case, this does not rule out the possibility that in another case, they will be in the same relevant market. - 5.11 In some cases, sellers may bundle distinct products, A, B, C and D to be sold together.
 An example could be furniture sellers bundling distinct pieces of furniture to be sold as bedroom or dining room sets, or sellers bundling different stationery items to be sold together, such as pencils, erasers, rulers, staplers.
-Depending on the case, distinct products may be included in the relevant market due to

-"bundling".
-Buyers' views would be important in assessing the appropriate frame of reference.

-- 5.115 Besides bundling by sellers, buyers may also find that there are synergies in purchasing or consuming distinct products together.
-For example, buyers may derive significant transactional efficiencies (e.g. convenience or cost savings) by purchasing distinct products or services sold by the same seller.
-Where a significant proportion of buyers choose to purchase the distinct products together from the same seller (as opposed to purchasing each product from different sellers), the focal product may be a product ecosystem comprising the distinct product sold by the same seller.
-In subsequently defining the relevant product market, CCCS would carry out the test in considering both the demand-side and supply-side substitution. - 5.125.13 In other cases, it may be necessary to consider substitution possibilities at the downstream level, for example, when considering substitutes for a wholesale product.
+Depending on the case, distinct products may be included in the relevant market due to "bundling". - 5.12 CCCS may take into account both demand-side and supply-side factors in considering whether products that are not considered complementary or from adjacent markets should be included in a relevant market.
+These factors may include the buyers' views on the efficiencies derived from consuming these products as a package or the buyers' views on the substitutability of a seller offering only one component of the package of multiple products.
+CCCS may also consider how suppliers design and supply these products to buyers, such as whether the suppliers achieve significant economies of scale by jointly offering the products or whether they offer a single loyalty programme that cover the various products they offer.
+Such an analysis will be performed on a case by case basis. - 5.13 In other cases, it may be necessary to consider substitution possibilities at the downstream level, for example, when considering substitutes for a wholesale product.
 Suppose a seller produces a wholesale product A which is a necessary input for the supply of a retail product B. Suppose also that a vertically integrated seller that does not supply a substitute wholesale product supplies a product C which is a substitute for product B at the retail level.
 The ability of buyers to substitute product C for product B at the retail level may constrain the ability to raise the price of wholesale product A.